How to Choose the Right Dutch Oven for Your Cooking Needs

-As far as multipurpose cookware goes, a Dutch oven might just be the most versatile.
-These durable essentials can be used for everything from cooking hearty stews and chilis to pasta and even baking bread.
-Plus, Dutch ovens are classic and look good sitting on an open shelf in the kitchen when not in use.
+As far as multipurpose cookware goes, a Dutch oven might just be the most versatile item around.
+These durable essentials can be used for everything from cooking hearty stews and chilis to pasta, even braising large pieces of meat or baking bread.
+Plus, Dutch ovens are classic and look good sitting on an open shelf in the kitchen or your stovetop when not in use.
 Last but not least, there's something about the cylindrical cooking pot with its tight fitting lid that says, "I'm a grown up, capable of making all sorts of delicious meals."

 What Material to Choose?